|

 of 21st century life just like motors and the telephone

 and electricity did back in the 20th century.
+Also two

 years ago, "Won't You Sign In Stranger?" reported